connectrpc/connect-es/README.md

 }
 ```

-And with the magic of code generation, we generate an `ElizaService` type that we can implement and serve:
+And with the magic of code generation, we can implement and serve our service:

 ```ts
 import * as http from "node:http";